Community Leaders Celebrate Facelift of Beloved Center Through Volunteers’ Effort

-Team #183 to Ecuador helped the Foundation of Ladies of Calderón carry out an extremely important renovation project in July 2019.
+Our Volunteer Team Number 183 to Ecuador in July, 2019 helped our community partner, the Foundation of Ladies of Calderón (FUNDAC) carry out an extremely important renovation project.
 Read here about the history of this project and the struggle to provide a clean and safe place for disadvantaged children on the outskirts of Quito.

 Global Volunteers’ community partner in Ecuador – Foundation of Ladies of Calderón (FUNDAC, in Spanish) – declared victory last summer when the municipal government of Quito relocated the Calderón marketplace next to the Early Childhood Development Center #1.
-For decades, the women of FUNDAC struggled with the insalubrity outside their door.
+For decades, the women of FUNDAC struggled with unwholesome activities outside their door.

 The center feeds, nurtures, and educates some 60 children from impoverished families in the area.
 The only entrance and exit of the center was through the marketplace, where produce, fish, and even grilled cow intestines were sold each day.
 This wasn’t the original plan for either the market or the child center.
 Initially, it had been sighted for a distance behind the center – far back from the street and the children’s pathway.
 But, in time, vendors informally set up their produce right by the street entrance, all but blocking access to the child center for the 60 families who come to the center each day for services.

 Ecuador has beautiful fresh produce markets and most Ecuadorians buy their fruits and vegetables at such open-air markets.
 Some markets are absolutely lovely, with fruits displayed and stacked in geometric figures and market vendors offering you a fresh taste of their sweet fruit.
 The market in Calderón, however, was covered in vegetable peels and crates and fish displayed in the equatorial sun.
 One day in 2015, the municipal government took action.
-They closed down the marketplace for an entire day in order to power wash the whole market with the help of firefighters and clearly designate spaces for stalls.
+They closed down the marketplace for an entire day to power-wash the whole market with the help of firefighters.
+After that, they clearly designated spaces for stalls.

 The hope in the eyes of the women of FUNDAC and the teachers at the center was visible.
 These women had been dreaming of not having to struggle to enter their place of work each morning, and that the children would not have to pass through the uncleanliness of the market to come to their preschool each day.
 The municipal authorities indeed power washed the marketplace.
 With bright yellow paint, they designated a clear walkway and entrance into the early childhood development center, moving the selling spaces a few feet away from either side of the door.
 The market was clean and organized.
 The women of FUNDAC were thrilled that their years spent asking the government to act had finally rendered results.